junwatu/color-detection-openai/blogs/README.md

 }
 ```

-The `drawImage()` function will captures the current frame from the video stream and renders it onto the canvas.
-This allows for further manipulation, processing, or conversion of the image data.
-In the provided code, the drawn image on the canvas is converted to a base64-encoded string using `toDataURL()` function, which is then sent to a server for processing.
+The `drawImage()` function will capture the current frame from the video stream and render it onto the canvas.
+This allows for further image data manipulation, processing, or conversion.
+In the provided code, the drawn image on the canvas is converted to a base64-encoded string using the `toDataURL()` function, which is then sent to a server for processing.

 ## Processing Images with OpenAI